Santana-cmyk/Santana-cmyk/README.md

 <img width="100%" height="100" alt="image" src="https://www.pngmart.com/files/23/Red-Line-PNG-Photos.png" />

 ## About me
-I am currently studying Web Application Development (DAW) in 1st grade, after having finished the cycle Microcomputer Systems and Networks (SMR).
+I am currently studying Web Application Development (DAW) in the 1st grade, after having finished the cycle Microcomputer Systems and Networks (SMR).

 I really like the world of computing, development and technology, and I want to dedicate myself to: